Generation Z Career Motives

 The perfect job for the Z generation is a remote job with a competitive salary.
 Generation Z people should always be approached individually, their work should inspire them and be interesting for them.
 If the employer on top of that can provide a flexible work schedule, the person will run errands with a sense of uniqueness.

-It’s no secret that Generation Z will be motivated by job guarantees.
-And stability here is a key.
+It’s no secret that Generation Z will be motivated by job guarantees, as long as the companies align with their brand values.
+Stability is also key.
 But a stable salary alone won’t give much motivation or engagement to employees.
 Representatives of this generation also count on stability and, of course, career advancement, which will lead them to success.

 More often than not, these people are looking for jobs that match their talents as well as their interests.
 This may be a career that requires college or achieved through trade school.
 And, of course, these people need managers who care about them and their career growth.